 Minerals and rocks; natural processes operative in forming surface of earth and structural features of earth's crust.
 Laboratory work consists of study of common minerals and rocks and use of topographic maps and aerial photos in interpretation of surface features.
 Additional fees apply.
+Credit: 4 Hours.

 GEOL 112 Historical Geology

+В

 History of Earth traced from beginning to present, emphasizing geology of North America with a focus on tectonic, paleogeographic and paleoclimatic changes through time.
 There is a focus on understanding environments where sediments are deposited.
 Evolution of major groups of animals and plants is stressed.
 Laboratory work consists of building skills necessary to make observations and interpretations about the history of the Earth.
 Additional fees apply.

-Prerequisite: Geology 101 or 111.
+Prerequisite: Geology 111.

-GEOL 201 Earth Resources

-A comprehensive study of earth resources including fossil fuels, alternative fuels, metals, and industrial rocks and mineral resources and the environmental impact of resource exploitation and use.
-Offered alternate fall semesters.

-Prerequisite: Geology 101 or 111.

-GEOL 202 Mineralogy and Petrology

-A comprehensive study of the most important rocks and rock-forming minerals: Includes the description, classification, genesis, and geologic significance of igneous, sedimentary, and metamorphic rocks.
+GEOL 201 Earth Resources A comprehensive study of earth resources including fossil fuels, alternative fuels, metals, and industrial rocks and mineral resources and the environmental impact of resource exploitation and use.
+Offered alternate spring semesters.
+Prerequisite: Geology 111.
+Geology 202 also recommended.
+Credit: 3 Hours GEOL 202 Mineralogy and Petrology A comprehensive study of the most important rocks and rock-forming minerals: Includes the description, classification, genesis, and geologic significance of igneous, sedimentary, and metamorphic rocks.
 Laboratory work consists of basic optical mineralogy as well as megascopic and microscopic and petrography.
-Offered spring semesters.
+Offered fall semesters.
 Prerequisites: Geology 111 and 112, Chemistry 131 or concurrent enrollment.

-GEOL 302 Structural Geology

-The description, classification and mechanics of fractures, faults, folds and related structures of the earth's crust; the concepts of stress, strain and tectonics; the determination of structure from geologic maps, and the techniques of structural analysis.
+GEOL 302 Structural Geology The description, classification and mechanics of fractures, faults, folds and related structures of the earth's crust; the concepts of stress, strain and tectonics; the determination of structure from geologic maps, and the techniques of structural analysis.
 Offered alternate spring semesters.
 Field trip required as part of this course.
 Prerequisites: Geology 112 and a working knowledge of trigonometry and geometry.
+Credit: 3 Hours Credit: 4 Hours.

-GEOL 304 Introduction to GIS Mapping and Analysis

-An introduction to Geographic Information Systems with emphasis on practical applications to earth and environmental science.
+GEOL 304 Introduction to GIS Mapping and Analysis An introduction to Geographic Information Systems with emphasis on practical applications to earth and environmental science.
 A "hands on" course in which participants use GIS software to complete a series of projects.
 Offered fall semesters.

-Prerequisites: Geology 101 or 111 and Computer Science 210

-GEOL 306 Demonstration Field Trip

-One-to-two-week field trip taken in May to various localities in United States or Canada.
+Prerequisites: Geology 111 and Computer Science 210 Credit: 3 Hours GEOL 306 Demonstration Field Trip One-to-two-week field trip taken in May to various localities in United States or Canada.
 Written reports required.
 Additional fees apply.

-Prerequisite: Two courses in Geology and written permission of instructor.

-Credit: 1 or 2 Hours.
+Prerequisite: Two courses in Geology and written permission of instructor Credit: 1 or 2 Hours.

 GEOL 313 Sedimentation and Stratigraphy

 Fundamental principles of sedimentation and stratigraphy.
 Sedimentary processes, products, and structure to interpret depositional conditions and history necessary for environmental interpretation and resource exploration.
 Offered alternate fall semesters.

 Field trip required as part of this course.

 Prerequisite: Geology 112.

+Credit: 3 Hours

 GEOL 322 Invertebrate Paleontology

 Systematic classification of invertebrate fossils, their geologic range, distribution, and habitat, and use of guide fossils in age determination of geologic formations.
 Offered alternate fall semesters.
 Field trip required as part of this course.

 Prerequisite: Geology 112.
 Recommended prerequisite: Biology 102.

+Credit: 3 Hours

 GEOL 326 Petroleum Geology

 The geological aspects of the petroleum system that are important to exploration and development used in evaluation of petroleum reservoirs.
 Includes techniques of subsurface mapping; theories of origin, evolution, migration, and trapping of hydrocarbons; introduction to reflection seismology.
 Emphasis on geographic and geologic localities of current industrial interest.
 Practical problems and mapping exercises included.
 Offered spring semester.
-Additional fees apply.

 Prerequisites: Geology 111 and 112

+Credit: 3 Hours.